 We offer various field courses in biology at the Bonne Bay Marine Station, located near Gros Morne National Park, as well as in Terra Nova National Park in eastern Newfoundland and at Memorial’s Harlow Campus in England.
 Our programs offer tremendous field and laboratory research opportunities for undergraduate students.

-Undergraduates in our Biology program have opportunities to become involved in laboratory research, such as through the Memorial Undergraduate Career Experience Program (MUCEP) and the NSERC Undergraduate Student Research Award (URSA) program.
+In the biology program you have opportunities to become involved in laboratory research, such as through the Memorial Undergraduate Career Experience Program (MUCEP) and the NSERC Undergraduate Student Research Award (USRA) program.

-In addition to the major and honours options in biology, joint programs are offered in:
+In addition to the major, minor and honours options in biology, joint programs are offered in:

 - biochemistry/cell biology (B.Sc. honours)